unixpariah/Seto/README.md

 # Seto

-Hardware accelerated keyboard based screen selection tool with all the eye candy
+Hardware accelerated keyboard based screen selection tool with all the eye candy you could ever ask for.

 ## Building